MathTime

 MathTime (sometimes MathTıme) is a Times-style mathematical typeface for TeX, created by Michael Spivak.
-MathTime has been widely adopted by academic publishers such as by Elsevier, American Physical Society, and Springer.
+MathTime has been widely adopted by academic publishers such as by Elsevier, the American Physical Society, the Mathematical Association of America, and Springer.
 A distinguishable symbol in this font is the integral sign which appears in many mathematical, physical, and engineering journals.

 Releases

 MathTime 1.x & Plus

 These versions were sold by (the now defunct) Y&Y.

 Version 1.x contains math fonts (including italics) and symbols, while Plus added bold and "heavy" (extra bold) styles.

 MathTime Professional 2

 Released by PCTeX, this is the current version of MathTime.
 It has a paid version known as Complete and a free version with limited features known as Lite.

 Key features of MathTime Professional 2 include: